-In a situation collision is imminent, braking may be assisted by Forward Collision-Avoidance Assist when braking is insufficient by the driver.
+- In a situation where collision is imminent, braking may be assisted by Forward Collision-Avoidance Assist when braking is insufficient by the driver. - The images and colors in the cluster may differ depending on the cluster type or theme selected from the cluster.

-Forward Collision-Avoidance Assist Malfunction and Limita-

-Forward Collision-Avoidance Assist Malfunction
+Forward Collision-Avoidance Assist Malfunction and Limitations Forward Collision-Avoidance Assist malfunction

-When Forward Collision-Avoidance Assist is not working properly, the 'Check Forward Safety system' warning message will appear (turns off after a certain time), and the a and warning lights will illuminate on the cluster.
-In this case, have the vehicle inspected by an authorized Kia dealer.
+When Forward Collision-Avoidance Assist is not working properly, the 'Check Forward Safety system' warning message appears, and the A and S warning lights illuminate on the cluster.
+If this occurs, have the vehicle inspected by an authorized HYUNDAI dealer.